Coriander (Cilantro) - Slow Bolt

 Plant Height – 1 to 3 feet

 Coriander is very easy to grow.
-Sow seeds directly into the garden after danger of frost has past.
+Sow seeds directly into the garden after danger of frost has passed.
 It does not transplant well.

 The leaves are also used fresh in soups, salads and salsas.
 When used in this form as a fresh, green seasoning, it is called "Cilantro."